-As we farewell the final cohort of Year 7 children from our primary school, we recognise the significance of this transition for our Year 6 students, as they become the senior students of our school.
+As we farewelled the final cohort of Year 7 children from our primary school in 2021, we recognised the significance of this transition for our Year 6 students, as they become the senior students of our school.
 This change has allowed us to re-imagine the opportunities for children as they complete their final year of primary schooling.

 Throughout 2021, St Peter’s Woodlands staff have worked to design a bespoke learning program for Year 6 students.

 We are thrilled to Launch the DARE Graduate Diploma, a 12 month Year 6 learning program with an event launch including a very special guest speaker.

 We look forward to sharing more about DARE Graduate Diploma as the children engage in the activities.